A simple recipe for baking bacon in the oven, ideal for feeding a crowd. Less fuss and more even crisping than stovetop or microwave methods.

 Reasons you should cook bacon in the oven

 I consider myself to be somewhat of a bacon expert.
-I make bacon all the time, whether it’s for a particular recipe (like low carb biscuits or instant pot beef bourguignon) or just because I have a hankering for a crispy, salty snack.
+I make bacon all the time, whether it’s for breakfast, a particular recipe (like low carb biscuits or instant pot beef bourguignon) or just because I have a hankering for a crispy, salty snack.

 I can cook bacon on the stovetop to near perfection, but it requires supervision and I can’t really fit more than 5 bacon slices on a pan before they’re starting to crowd each other.